 The World List is a searchable catalogue of species and higher taxa names.

-Navigating this catalogue starts with clicking on one of six choices which you find in the top left corner of each page:
+Navigating this catalogue starts with clicking on one of the choices in the menu, which you find on the top of each page

-- Literature: will lead to a query page for references of Foraminifera literature.
+- Sources will lead to a query page for References of Foraminifera literature.

 For each foraminiferal species or infraspecific taxon, accepted or not, there may be the following entries:

 - genus name

 N.B. subgenus names do not need to be cited at all times according to the ICZN; acceptance of combinations without subgenus names is considered ‘alternative representation’ in the database.

 - the author and year of the species name, without or with brackets depending on whether it is the original combination or not